srvkmr130/iPod.js/README.md

-# Get the project in live in action
+# Get the project live in action
 For live demo : https://srvkmr130.github.io/iPod.js/